remy/remysharp.com/public/blog/removing-shows-from-spotify.md

 types:"album,playlist,artist,show,station,episode"
 ```

-So using vim (rather than VS Code as it would try to reformat and I didn't want that), I removed the `show,` part, saved the file and put it back into the `xpui.spa` file using:
+So using vim (rather than VS Code as it would try to reformat and I didn't want that), I removed the `show,` and `,episode` part, saved the file and put it back into the `xpui.spa` file using hacking through their `withQueryParameters` method:

 ```sh
 $ zip xpui.spa xpui.js